Rowida46/Oreilly_Head_First_HTML_and_CSS/README.md

 - Why do I need the `<html>` tag?
 Isn’t it obvious this is an HTML document?

-	g tells the browser your document is actually HTML.
+	To tell the browser your document is actually HTML.
 While some browsers will forgive you if you omit it, some won’t.